wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 Web scraping can also be against the terms of service of certain websites, so it is important to read a website's terms of service before scraping data from it.

-If a website allows you to scrape data from it in their terms of service, scraping a website’s data still costs money for the website (because you are consuming its resources), so here are a few things to keep in mind as best practices when you are scraping data:
+If a website allows you to scrape data from it, scraping a website’s data still costs money for the website (because you are consuming its resources), so here are a few things to keep in mind as best practices when you are scraping data:

 1. Don’t scrape data more often than you need to.
 2. Cache data when you can.